poolshark-protocol/docs/site/content/overview/glossary.en.md

 ## **Maker**

-A maker is a user who provides asset upfront to facilitate trades with takers on an exchange.
-An example of a Maker in crypto are [liquidity providers](#liquidity-provider).
+A maker is a user who provides assets upfront to facilitate trades with takers on an exchange.
+An example of a maker in crypto are [liquidity providers](#liquidity-provider).

 ## **Price Priority**

-This is the description of a structure that prioritizes trades based off the lowest price when buying or the highest price when selling.
+This is the description of a structure that prioritizes trades based on the lowest price when buying or the highest price when selling.
 This ensures that whether an asset is being bought or sold the party looking to market buy receives the best deal for them first.

 For example:

-For simplicities sake we will use simple numbers and a small array of orders.
+For sake of simplicity, we will use simple numbers and a small array of orders.
 If a user is buying ETH and selling DAI they may look at ETH-DAI orders on an orderbook.
-Let say these are the current sell limit orders on ETH-DAI

 ## **Taker**